 Video and Audio Streaming

 Enhance your teaching and learning experience using on-demand video, screen-captures, and podcasts in your lectures.
-Your videos are published on the ACC Instructional Video web site and you can request password protected pages to restrict access only to your students.
+Now you can publish your instructional videos on Blackboard using Mediasite integration.

 Multimedia is content that uses a combination of different files such as text, audio, images, animations, video, and scripts.
 Incorporating interactive content into your course is a great way to make your course more engaging.
 Contact us if you need to publish your digital and web media files.